ForgeFlow/ao-odoo/ao_mrp_repair/README.rst

 This module contains customizations specific to Aleph Objects.

-* Destination locations for mrp.repair.line set to customer.
+* Destination locations for mrp.repair.line set to customer and Origin location to in location of related rma line.

 Credits
 =======